jpfluger/radiucal/README.md

 * As few open endpoints as possible on the radius server (only open ports 1812 and 1813 for radius)

 **These goals began with our usage of freeradius and continue to be vital to our operation**

+## Proxy

+radiucal is a go proxy that receives UDP packets and routes them along (namely to hostapd/another radius server)

+the proxy:
+* provides a modularized/plugin approach to handle preauth, auth, and accounting actions
+* can support user+mac filtering, logging, trace output, and simple stat output via plugins
+* provides a cut-in for more plugins
+* overrides the concept of "radius_clients" as all will have to have a single shared secret

 # install